CuriousOne23/WhenMathPrays/docs/dynamic-information.md

 P(s(t+1) | s(t), I)
 ```

-This is the only sense in which patterns “act”:
+This is the only sense in which we say patterns “act”:
 they **change the conditional probabilities** governing the system’s evolution.

 ---